wingillis/wingillis.github.io/_posts/2017-08-08-hammerspoon-vim-bindings.md

 ## How to configure

-You can easily edit different aspects of the framework to customize your needs more effectively.
+You can edit different aspects of the framework to customize your needs more effectively.
 For instance, you could change the keymap that triggers the transition into vim-mode to whatever bindings you wanted, or change which keys had what effect in normal or visual mode.
 This is as simple as changing which keys to refer to in the table lookup within the key event handler.

-The system generally watches out for keypress events, and depending on the state of the system, translates them from one set of keypress events to another, corresponding to their actions in vim.
+Generally, the system watches out for keypress events, and depending on the state of the system, translates them from one set of keypress events to another, corresponding to their actions in vim.

-## What I want to add in the future
+## Future improvements

 - repeatable actions via numbers
 - recording macros
 - ex mode: highly customized and gui-based; for saving files initially
   - you could save files using `:w` or quit applications using `:q`
   - you could make highly user-customizable commands as well like muting volume
+- adding a status bar in the menu to let the user know current vim state

+## You can contribute too!

+I am more than happy to accept help improving this package to be more comprehensive and feature-rich!
+Please fork this [repo][vim] and do whatever you please to improve it.
+Send a pull request if you feel your work should be included in the main branch.

 ## Caveats